kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 With this KEP, SIG Release proposes to change the current Kubernetes release cadence from 4 down to 3 releases per year.
 This cadence started in ad hoc manner in 2020 due to the ongoing COVID-19 pandemic.
-This KEP serves to formalize this release cadence, which will be shape the development of the release calendars for the Kubernetes 1.22 and 1.23 releases, each of which will be *15* weeks in duration.
+This KEP serves to formalize this release cadence, which will shape the development of the release calendars for the Kubernetes 1.22 and 1.23 releases, each of which will be *15* weeks in duration.

 ## Motivation